-For my Wedding Photography portfolio, I’m hoping you will join me on a journey through my style of wedding photography.
+For my Wedding Photography portfolio, I’m hoping you will join me on a journey through my style of photography.

 Throughout the rest of this page, you will see many of my recent favourite wedding photography images and at times, I’ll take time out to explain the back story or why I particularly love that particular wedding photograph.

 There may be some surprises on the way and who knows, maybe a tear or two.

 Remember, my wedding photography blog has the most up to date posts and that is updated regularly.

 Additionally, you can get a good understanding of my unique style of photography by looking at my approach & style page.